Atopic Dermatitis Model

 See our B-hIL4/hIL4RA product page for more information.

-In Vivo Anti-Human IL4RA Antibody Efficacy Evaluation Using Humanized B-hIL4/hIL4RA-AD Mice
+In vivo Anti-Human IL4RA Antibody Efficacy Evaluation Using Humanized B-hIL4/hIL4RA-AD Mice

 Anti-human IL4RA antibody efficacy was confirmed in humanized B-hIL4/hIL4RA mice with atopic dermatitis.
 (A) Mouse body weight, (B) ear thickness, and (C) total serum IgE levels were measured in humanized B-hIL4/hIL4RA mice exposed to vehicle control (G1), OXA-hIgG control (G2), or OXA in combination with increasing concentrations of an anti-human IL4RA antibody analog (dupilumab, G3-G6) as indicated in the dosing regimen (twice/week).